lingyanzhou/JavaFX-Notes/README.md

   4. The application keeps running.
   5. When the application terminates, `stop()` is called.
 * `start(Stage stage)` is the entry point.
 The argument `stage` is the primary stage created by the runtime.
+* `init()` runs in the JavaFX launcher thread. `start()` runs in the JavaFX application thread.
+* Scenes and stages can be created only in the JavaFX application thread.
+Therefore, `init()` can be used to prepare UI components, but cannot create scenes and stages.

 ###Launching the application